 email us at: firstname.lastname@example.org

-Always consult your doctor or pharmacist before taking benzathine penicillin powder for injections.
+Always consult your doctor or pharmacist before taking benzathine penicillin powder for injection.

 Indications and Usage

-Consult your doctor about any medications you are taking before you begin treatment with benzathine penicillin powder for injections.
+Consult your doctor about any medications you are taking before you begin treatment with benzathine penicillin powder for injection.

 Do not use benzathine penicillin powder for injections if you: